 A professional land surveyor is is licensed to practice by the State of Georgia to offer land surveying services.

-Elvin Aycock, PE, PLS, PH, ACTAR is a professional land surveyor in Atlanta, GA.
-He is also licensed in Mississippi.
+Elvin Aycock, PE, PLS, PH, ACTAR is a Professional Land Surveyor in Atlanta, Gerogia and in Mississippi.

 Land surveying is a field of science that involves the measuring, locating, establishing or re-establishing of property corners and property boundaries using recorded documents and historical evidence.
 Our land surveyors are located in Atlanta, GA and provide land surveying services through Georgia and Mississippi such as: